 Wrapping it Up: Difference Between Prime Rib and Ribeye

 We hope we’ve answered your questions about the difference between ribeye and prime rib.
 These particular cuts can be a bit confusing to understand because they’re often spoken about as two completely different cuts.
-In reality, they come from the same part of the cow, but their specific cuts are different and their preparation is different.
+In reality, they come from the same part of the cow.
 Ribeye gives you the best part of the cut in a smaller portion; the prime roast gives you a larger cut that contains the ribeye area as well.
 Both are incredible cuts you’ll want in your steak arsenal.
 Check out Chicago Steak Company’s Ribeyes and Bone-In Heart of Rib Roast.